 In solidarity with Filipino and other community service organizations, we envision an inspired and self-sustaining Manilatown Heritage Foundation that effectively and creatively enhances the Filipino community’s capacity to shape social, political and economic policies.
 Our community will be one that has equitable access to resources and opportunities, as well as pride in our culture, history, and traditions.

 Manilatown Heritage Foundation, which operates the International Hotel Manilatown Center, has had an enduring and rich history of providing cultural, historical, and educational services to seniors, adults and children in the heart of Chinatown and Historic Manilatown.
 Our organization for over four decades also represents at its heart, the true stories of activism and achievements of our ancestors, the Manongs and Manangs of the I-Hotel that sprung from that fateful night on August 4, 1977.
 Those brave people advocated for better lives in housing and senior housing, as well as other services for Manilatown.
-As the Executive Director, it is my goal to build on this influential legacy in partnership with the community and as well as our greater San Francisco Bay Area community.
+As the Staff and Board of Manilatown, it is our goal to build on this influential legacy in partnership with the community and as well as our greater San Francisco Bay Area community.

 It is a very exciting time for the center and our organization.
 We are always committed to lifting each other up and building upon this precious legacy through our archives, showcasing our media and art work at our beautiful space, providing historical tours, engaging visitors and giving culturally relevant programming that empowers us, lending even more rich and artistic work to our shared stories.
 We are at the crux of expanding our reach and our stewardship is guided by our commitment to creating an inclusive environment and fostering an equitable society where all ages can gain access to resources that help them enhance their lives and pursue brand new opportunities.